mnieber/gen/README.md

 - a list-view with corresponding item view
 - a form view, including field validation and skeleton end-to-end test

-Also, considering that operations such as selection, filtering and drag-and-drop can operate on lists of ids, we can create code for list-views that support these operations.
+Also, considering that operations such as selection, filtering and drag-and-drop can operate on lists of ids (which means that they are abstract operations) we can generate code for list-views that support these operations.
 It's important though that the generated code looks very similar to hand-written code, otherwise it cannot serve as the basis for a nice code base.

 ## Running